Sikander Bakht (cricketer)

 Sikander Bakht (born 25 August 1957) is a Pakistani former international cricketer who played in 26 Test matches and 27 One Day Internationals (ODIs) for Pakistan from 1976 to 1989.
 He was included in the team in place of Ehteshamuddin and took 11 wickets in that Test and 24 wickets in the series.

-During an match in Karachi, one of his deliveries broke the left arm of English captain Mike Brearley.
-His finest hour came against India in Delhi in 1979/80 when he demolished them on a placid wicket by taking 8/69 with devastating penetration.
+During a match in Karachi, one of his deliveries broke the left arm of English captain Mike Brearley.
+His finest over came against India in Delhi in 1979/80 when he demolished them on a placid wicket by taking 8/69 with devastating penetration.

 Bakht was part of the support staff for the Pakistan team in the 2003 Cricket World Cup as an assistant coach and team analyst.
 He has been working with Geo News as a sports analyst since 2011.
 His reviews are often controversial due to his outspoken nature.
 He has also worked with PTV, Indus TV, ESPN, Star Sports Express News, Indus and Samaa Television as a sports analyst.